-PhD position in molecular-ion quantum technologies
+PhD position in molecular-ion quantum technologies and precision spectroscopy

 Project description

-Further information and applications
+Further informations and applications

 For further information, please refer to recent publications, e.g.,

-M. Sinhal et al., "Quantum non-demolition state detection and spectroscopy of single trapped molecules”, Science 367 (2020), 1213
+• M. Sinhal et al., "Quantum non-demolition state detection and spectroscopy of single trapped molecules”, Science 367 (2020), 1213

-or contact Prof. Stefan Willitsch.
-Candidates for the PhD positions should have a MSc degree in physics or physical chemistry, preferably with experience in experimental quantum science, quantum optics or spectroscopy.
-The PhD positions will be embedded in the Basel PhD program on “Quantum Computing and Quantum Technology” (QCQT, https://phdschoolqcqt.unibas.ch/en/) and be part of the Basel Quantum Center (www.quantum.unibas.ch).
+Applicants should have a MSc degree in physics or physical chemistry, preferably with experience in experimental quantum science, quantum optics or spectroscopy.
+The PhD positions will be embedded in the Basel PhD program on “Quantum Computing and Quantum Technology” (QCQT, https://phdschoolqcqt.unibas.ch/en/), the new Swiss National Competence Center for Research “Precision” (www.nccr-precision.ch) and the Basel Quantum Center (www.quantum.unibas.ch).

 Inquiries and applications should be sent to Prof. Stefan Willitsch (stefan.willitsch@unibas.ch) and include a cover letter, a curriculum vitae, a list of publications, transcripts of degree certificates and the contact details of at least two referees.
+Applications are accepted until the position has been filled.

 Undergraduate projects, master theses, PhD and postdoc positions